ROHIT25082000/Python-Virus/README.md

 on linux

 $ python3 dangerous_virus.py

+for windows open powershell

+>python dangerous_virus.py

 Warning!
-Dont use it in the important directory you lose all your data .
+Dont use it in any important directory you lose all your data .

 This will corrupt all files in that directory  .